seatonullberg/grains/README.md

 ## Summary

-`grains` is a software package for the tech savy metallurgists and ceramists out there who are tired of counting grains by hand.
+`grains` is a software package for the tech savvy metallurgists and ceramists out there who are tired of counting grains by hand.
 The goal of this project is to automate the process of grain analysis by applying modern computer vision algorithms.